matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 - **Vibrotactile** --
 - **Volume** —

-## References/learning resources
+# References/learning resources

 - [Programming electronic music in Pd](http://www.pd-tutorial.com/) (Johannes Kreidler)
-- Designing Sound
+- [Designing Sound](https://mitpress.mit.edu/books/designing-sound) (Andy Farnell) — tutorial PDF [here](http://aspress.co.uk/ds/pdf/pd_intro.pdf)

-## Notes for experienced PD users
+# Notes for experienced PD users

-The Instrument Maker set of objects/abstractions are almost exclusively based on audio connections.
+Objects in the Instrument Maker library are almost exclusively based on audio connections.

 There are only two elements available: objects and cables.
 This reinforces a deliberate separation of interface and code.
 Users are not encouraged to use GUI objects (including messages) in the initial stages, which might feel counter-intuitive to some people!

-Instrument Maker objects are created in Vanilla for maximum compatibility.
+Instrument Maker objects are created in Vanilla for maximum compatibility — they are all abstractions!

 Input is roughly equivalent to "pin" on an Arduino or Bela board.